noamelf/pycubator/md/compound-data-types.md

 --
 ## Multiplication and Copies
-- The component lists are not copies, they’re the same object
+- The component lists are not copies, they're the same object
 - Shallow copy a list with `lst[:]`
 - Use the copy module for deep copy: `copy.deepcopy(lst)`